Sherman Coolidge: Arapaho Priest in a Changing World

 In their absence, violence in the West had continued.
 The Northern Arapaho had returned to the Powder River Basin to hunt the dwindling bison, intermittently raiding the Shoshone and white settlers at the Shoshone Reservation on Wind River.
 The Shoshone retaliated in kind, cooperating with U.S. troops to attack the Arapaho and steal their horses.
 The Coolidge family, meanwhile, lived at Fort Shaw on the Sun River in northern Montana Territory, where Sherman attended the post school.

 This life was disrupted by an explosion of tensions between U.S. forces and the Lakota in the summer of 1876, when Lt.
 Col. George Armstrong Custer perished at the Battle of Little Big Horn.
 Charles Coolidge’s unit arrived at the scene two days later and began burying the dead.
-Sherman, by now a teenager, was likely with them.
+Sherman, by now a teenager, refused to join them.

 Charles, having seen Sherman grow into a bright and physically imposing young man, thought a military career would best suit his talents.
 Throughout the first half of 1877, Sherman accompanied his adoptive father on military expeditions against the Lakota.
 Witnessing these scattered conflicts in the final months of what became known collectively as the Great Sioux War convinced Sherman that a life in the military was anathema.